Unstable-Ground-Consulting/Landslide-Susceptibility/models/index.md

 Fs = -----  +  --------------------------
      tan θ     γr * H * (sin θ) * (cos θ)
 ```
-This model is designed to model the infiltration of rainfall into the landscape.
+This model is designed to predict the infiltration of rainfall into the landscape.